Host a Terraria Server on Your Linode

-Terraria, like many other game servers, runs an interactive console as part of its server process.
+Terraria runs an interactive console as part of its server process.
 While useful, accessing this console can be challenging when operating game servers under service managers.
-The problem can be solved by running Terraria in a Screen session that will enable you to send arbitrary commands to the listening admin console within Screen.
+The problem can be solved by running Terraria in a screen session that will enable you to send arbitrary commands to the listening admin console within Screen.

 sudo yum install screen